The Shipbuilders

 The Shipbuilders is a 1943 British drama film directed by John Baxter and starring Clive Brook, Morland Graham and Nell Ballantyne.
+It was written by Stephen Potter, Reginald Pound and Gordon Wellesley based on the 1935 novel of the same title by George Blake.
+It was made by British National Films and shot at Elstree Studios.
 The film is set in a Clyde shipyard in the build-up to the Second World War.
-It was made by British National Films and shot at Elstree Studios.
-It was based on the 1935 novel of the same name by George Blake.